Transition Analysis 3 (TA3)

 2019.
 Ousley, SD, GR Milner, JL Boldsen, SM Getz, S Weise, and P Tarp.
 A New Method for Adult Skeletal Age Estimation Using Transition Analysis: TA3.
 Podium Presentation.
 Proceedings of the American Academy of Forensic Sciences 25: 72.

 2017.
 Milner GR, JL Boldsen, SD Ousley, SM Getz, S Weise, and P Tarp.
 Adult Skeletal Age Estimation: Tackling Long-Standing Problems With A New Approach.
 NIJ Forensic Science R&D Symposium: American Academy of Forensic Sciences, Presentation.
 February 14.
 New Orleans, LA.

 2017.
 Getz SM, GR Milner, and JL Boldsen.
 Revised Transition Analysis: Validation on a Historical Sample and the First Archaeological Application of the New Procedure.
-American Association of Physical Anthropologists, Poster.
-April 21.
-New Orleans, LA.
+American Journal of Physical Anthropology Supplement 162 (S64): 193.